Schedule, Deadlines & Help

 Unfortunately, we are unable to offer scholarships or funding.
 This is a small event and the budget is very limited.
 We hope this situation will change in the future.

 - Can the registration fee be waived or reduced?
-The registration fee is necessary for covering the event costs (facility use, equipment, materials, receptions, events and staff, etc.), so the fee cannot be waived nor reduced; however, we do offer group rates.
+The registration fee is necessary for covering the event costs (facility use, equipment, materials, receptions, events and staff, etc.), so the fee cannot be waived nor reduced; however, we do offer a virtual presenter option.

 Submissions, Reviews & Proceedings [back to top of questions]